Marvin Minsky

-Marvin Lee Minsky (August 9, 1927 – January 24, 2016) was an American cognitive and computer scientist concerned largely with research of artificial intelligence (AI), co-founder of the Massachusetts Institute of Technology's AI laboratory, and author of several texts concerning AI and philosophy.
+Marvin Lee Minsky (August 9, 1927 – January 24, 2016) was an American cognitive and computer scientist concerned largely with research in artificial intelligence (AI).
+He co-founded the Massachusetts Institute of Technology's AI laboratory and wrote extensively about AI and philosophy.

 Minsky received many accolades and honors, including the 1969 Turing Award.
+He is known as the "father of AI".

-Biography
+Early life and education

-Marvin Lee Minsky was born in New York City, to an eye surgeon father, Henry, and to a mother, Fannie (Reiser), who was a Zionist activist.
+Marvin Lee Minsky was born in New York City, to Henry, an eye surgeon, and Fannie (Reiser), a Zionist activist.
 His family was Jewish.
 He attended the Ethical Culture Fieldston School and the Bronx High School of Science.
 He later attended Phillips Academy in Andover, Massachusetts.
 He then served in the US Navy from 1944 to 1945.
 He received a B.A. in mathematics from Harvard University in 1950 and a Ph.D. in mathematics from Princeton University in 1954.
 His doctoral dissertation was titled "Theory of neural-analog reinforcement systems and its application to the brain-model problem."
 He was a Junior Fellow of the Harvard Society of Fellows from 1954 to 1957.